byxor/kapoki/README.md

 ## List of Templates

-After installing kapoki, the following templates will be available in the `~/.kapoki` directory.
+After installing kapoki, your templates will be available in the `~/.kapoki` directory.

-`ls -1 ~/.kapoki` will show you all the available templates.
+`kapoki list` will show you all the available templates.

 Want to add a template?
 Sure!
 The more the merrier.